 Use Old Fruits & Veggies: Rather than tossing fruits and veggies that are about to spoil, use them to create fruit salads, smoothies, and more

 In addition new technologies can help reduce wastage such as improved rice-storage bags in the Philippines have helped cut losses of the staple grain by 15 percent.
 In West Africa, the use of solar dryers to extend the shelf life of fruits and tubers is showing promise in reducing post-harvest losses.
-Packaging techniques such as vacuum packing, nitrogen flushing etc also help preserve freshness of food for longer periods.
+Packaging techniques such as vacuum packing, nitrogen flushing etc also help preserve freshness of food for longer period